containerbuildsystem/cachi2/README.md

 Cachi2 is a CLI tool that pre-fetches your project's dependencies to aid in making your build process [hermetic](https://slsa.dev/spec/v0.1/requirements#hermetic).

-The primary intended use of Cachi2's outputs is for network-isolated container builds.
+The primary intended use of Cachi2's outputs is for network-isolated container builds (see [usage](docs/usage.md)).

 ## Supported package managers (so far)